2017 Portuguese local elections

 The CDU was also one of the big losers of the election.
 The Communist-Green alliance achieved their worst results in history losing 10 cities, 9 to the PS and 1 to an independent, and polling below 10% of the votes.
 The CDU lost strong bastions in Setúbal district like Almada and Barreiro and wasn't able to hold on to Beja.

 The CDS-People's Party achieved very surprising results, especially in Lisbon.
-Assunção Cristas, CDS leader and candidate for Lisbon mayor, polled 2nd place and won 21% of the votes, 10 points ahead of the PSD.
+Assunção Cristas, CDS leader and candidate for Lisbon mayor, polled 2nd place and won 21 percent of the votes, 10 points ahead of the PSD.
 In the country as a whole, the CDS was able to gain one municipality from the PSD, Oliveira do Bairro, and was able to maintain the other 5 cities they won in 2013.

 Independent Movements also increased their scores compared to 2013.
 A total 17 independent candidates gained or maintained control in their respective cities, especially Rui Moreira, mayor of Porto, as he was able to win re-election with a majority.
 Smaller parties also made gains: Livre, in coalition with the PS, gained Felgueiras from the PSD, We, the Citizens! won Oliveira de Frades from a PSD/CDS coalition and JPP maintained control of Santa Cruz in the Madeira islands.

-Turnout in these elections increased compared with four years ago, with 55.0% of voters casting a ballot.
+Turnout in these elections increased compared with four years ago, with 55.0 percent of voters casting a ballot.

 Electoral system

 All 308 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
+The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.
 Unlike in national legislative elections, independent lists are allowed to run.

 Council seats and Parish assembly seats are distributed as follows: